xudaiyanzi/ERROR_HANDLER/README.md

 }
 ```

+# Error

+If there is not error, the response has a code 200, and the response json is
+  `{
+    "success": true
+  }`
+When there is a error, the error code will be generated.This project documents 4XX errors, including 400, 404, 405, 422
+ - "400" : Bad request
+      The server can not understand the syntax.
+It may due to the syntax error, bad route

+  e.g.
+  `
+  curl -X PATCH http://127.0.0.1:5000/books/1 -H "Content-Type: application/json" -d '{"rating"}'
+  `
+  This syntax did not add the value for the "rating".
+The response is
+  `{
+  "error": 400,
+  "message": "bad request",
+  "success": false
+  }`

+ - "404" : Not found
+      The server undstand the request, but it can not found the resoure (item) to be processed

+ - "405" : Method is not allowed
+     The request
+ - "422" : Can not process the resource

-## 2. Query all the data
+2. Query all the data
-The books are organized into two pages, and they can be query, use the command line:
+The books are organized into two pages, and they can be query with the following two commands:

     `curl http://127.0.0.1:5000/books?page=1`
     `curl http://127.0.0.1:5000/books?page=2`

-3.
+## 3.